PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

 ## Requirements
 The following is required for this tutorial:
 1. A Google Cloud project.
-2. A machine with Terraform version:`">= 0.15.3, < 2.0"` or access to Google Cloud Shell.
+2. A machine with Terraform version:`">= 0.15.3, < 2.0"`
+    > You can also run this tutorial directly from Google Cloud Shell.

 ## Prepare for deployment